kkKaan/q-learning-openai-gym/README.md

 ## Testing
 - The agent's performance is evaluated over a number of test episodes.
 - Rewards per episode are recorded to gauge the effectiveness of the learned policy.

-## Contribution
-Feel free to fork this repository to extend the functionality or improve the Q-Learning agent's performance.

-## License
-This project is open-source and available under the MIT License.